swcarpentry/matlab-novice-inflammation/03-loops.md

 repeat our commands,
 and to do *that*,
 we have to learn how to write *loops*.

-> ## Learning Objectives
-> * Explain what a for loop does.
-> * Correctly write for loops that repeat simple commands.
-> * Trace changes to a loop variable as the loops runs.
-> * Use a for loop to process multiple files

 Suppose we want to print each character in the word "lead" on a line of its own.
 One way is to use four `disp` statements: